Essential Waldorf

 Eugene's books and articles have been published widely in the United States and have been translated into German, Hungarian, Russian, Czech, Spanish, Japanese, Portuguese, Chinese, and Italian.
 Over fifty of Eugene's lectures and collections of student work, as well as many free downloadable resources are available at

 www.millennialchild.com.
+The Catalyst Courses, online courses by Eugene on a wide range of subjects, may be accessed at iwaldorf.net/catalyst.html.
 Eugene has also pioneered the development of the Online Conferences that have been attended by thousands of Waldorf practitioners worldwide.

 Eugene has written and directed four films in association with Hagens Production Studios: